Teacher and student work on computer

 Let’s Get Crafting

-Get an introduction to loom knitting, crocheting and a variety of other craft projects.
-Explore the basics of knitting, including cast on, bind off, and knit and purl stitches, and learn how to read basic knitting patterns.
+Students gain an introduction to loom knitting, crocheting and a variety of other craft projects.
+The class explores the basics of knitting, including casting on, binding off, using knit and purl stitches and reading basic knitting patterns.
 Students will receive a supply list prior to the start of class.

 LEISR-0070-030, $199